nielsmanders/R10MediaWall/README.md

 trying a lot of different things and selecting the best results.

 ## Different concepts
-In the end a selection of 3 differernt interactive visualisations are presented to the stakeholder.
+In the end a selection of 3 differrent interactive visualisations are presented to the stakeholder (shader interaction, particle interaction, live pixelsection).
-#### Schader interaction
+#### Shader interaction
 This visualisation uses GLSL shaders that van be influenced using your hand and the Leap Motion sensor. when explained simplified, the height of your hand influences the zoom and the location of your hand influences the movement in the shaders.
 #### Particle interaction